Take advantage of our limited time offer. Enter promo code HOLIDAY25 to save up to 25%. See offer details.

-A happily retired couple riding together on a moped down a wooded lane.
+A happily retired couple riding together on a moped down a tree-lined road.

-As you think about shifting from work to play, you may be wondering what states rank as the best states for retirement.
+But as you think about shifting from work to play, you may be wondering what states rank as the best states for retirement.
 It’s only natural — this is an important time in your life you’ve fantasized about for years.
 You want to get it right.
-Now is an ideal time to start planning your retirement, and part of that process may be choosing to relocate to a state where the weather meets your needs, you can afford a perfectly sized house, and recreational activities, healthcare, and other costs are in line with your overall retirement budget.
+Now is an ideal time to start planning your retirement, and part of that process may be choosing to relocate to a state where the weather meets your needs, and the costs for housing, recreational activities, healthcare, and other necessities fit into your overall retirement budget.

-If you’re ready to enjoy that sweet retiree life and you want to get a move on, here are the best states for retirement according to Credit Karma:*
+If you’re ready to enjoy that sweet retiree life and you want to get a move on, here are the best states for retirement, according to WalletHub.*

 1. Florida